comtrya/comtrya/README.md

 ```
 #### Packages

-Currently Comtrya supports Homebrew and Aptitude as package providers.
+Currently Comtrya supports Homebrew, Yay and Aptitude as package providers.
 It'll detect, based on your system, which should be used.

 This can be tweaked per action, using the `provider` parameter.
 Each provider also supports a `repository` parameter, which can add Homebrew Taps or PPAs for Ubuntu systems.